-Oracle Sharding supports direct, key-based routing from an application to a shard, routing by proxy with the shard catalog, and routing to middle tiers, such as application containers, web containers, and so on, which are affinitized with shards.
-Oracle Database client drivers and connection pools are sharding aware.
+Oracle Globally Distributed Database supports direct, key-based routing from an application to a shard, routing by proxy with the shard catalog, and routing to middle tiers, such as application containers, web containers, and so on, which are given affinity with shards.
+Oracle Database client drivers and connection pools are distributed database-aware.

 - Key-based routing.
 Oracle client-side drivers (JDBC, OCI, UCP, ODP.NET) can recognize sharding keys specified in the connection string for high performance data dependent routing.
 A shard routing cache in the connection layer is used to route database requests directly to the shard where the data resides. - Routing by proxy.
-Oracle Sharding supports routing for queries that do not specify a sharding key, giving any database application the flexibility to run SQL statements, without specifying the shards on which the query should be processed.
+Oracle Globally Distributed Database supports routing for queries that do not specify a sharding key, giving any database application the flexibility to run SQL statements, without specifying the shards on which the query should be processed.
 Proxy routing can handle single-shard queries and multi-shard queries. - Middle-tier routing.
-In addition to sharding the data tier, you can shard the web tier and application tier, distributing the shards of those middle tiers to service a particular set of database shards, creating a pattern known as a swim lane.
+In addition to partitioning the data tier, you can partition the web tier and application tier, distributing the shards of those middle tiers to service a particular set of database shards, creating a pattern known as a swim lane.
 A smart router can route client requests based on specific sharding keys to the appropriate swim lane, which in turn establishes connections on its subset of shards.